OMR-Research/Mashcima2/docs/introduction.md

 ## The main contribution

-While Mashcima is branded as a synthesizer, really, it's a framework of synthesizers and their supporting code.
+While Smashcima is branded as a synthesizer, really, it's a framework of synthesizers and their supporting code.
 As such, it more resembles a framework, than a single tool.
 The inspiration here is the [NLTK Natural Language Toolkit](https://www.nltk.org/).

-Because of this, the primary contribution of Mashcima is designing a modular structure and good interfaces between these modules.
-Mashcima will never support all use cases out of the box, but the goal is to make it easily extensible while reusing as much of its existing code as possible.
-What a game engine is for making games, Mashcima should be for making image synthesizers.
+Because of this, the primary contribution of Smashcima is designing a modular structure and good interfaces between these modules.
+Smashcima will never support all use cases out of the box, but the goal is to make it easily extensible while reusing as much of its existing code as possible.
+What a game engine is for making games, Smashcima should be for making image synthesizers.